Cirrhosis of the Liver

 • Menstrual abnormalities (absent or infrequent periods not related to menopause)

-• Impotence, loss of sexual drive or tender enlarged breasts (for men)
+• Impotence, loss of sexual drive, or tender, enlarged breasts called gynecomastia that occurs mainly in men

 As liver function declines, less protein is made by the organ.
-For example, decreased production of albumin, a protein, can result in water accumulating in the legs (edema) or abdomen (ascites).
+For example, decreased albumin production can result in water accumulating in the legs (edema) or abdomen (ascites).
 A decrease in proteins needed for blood clotting makes it easy for the person to bruise or bleed.

 Late Stage or Advanced Cirrhosis

-In the later stages of cirrhosis, jaundice (yellow skin) may occur, caused by the buildup of bile pigment that is normally passed by the liver into the intestines.
+In the later stages of cirrhosis, jaundice (yellowing of the skin) may occur, caused by the buildup of bile pigment normally secreted by the liver into the intestines.
 Some people with cirrhosis experience intense itching due to bile products that are deposited in the skin.
 Gallstones often form in persons with cirrhosis because not enough bile reaches the gallbladder.

 A serious problem for people with cirrhosis is an increase in pressure in the blood vessels that flow to the liver.
 Normally, blood from the intestines and spleen is pumped to the liver through the portal vein.
-But in cirrhosis, this normal flow of blood is slowed, building pressure in the portal vein (portal hypertension).
-This blocks the normal flow of blood, causing the spleen to enlarge.
-The blood is frequently “shunted” around the liver to return to the heart by smaller vessels, which may become enlarged.
-In the stomach and esophagus these engorged blood vessels are termed “varices” and are at increased risk of bleeding, which is another major complication of cirrhosis.
+But in cirrhosis, this normal blood flow is slowed, increasing pressure in the portal vein (portal hypertension).
+This blocks the normal flow of blood, leading to the spleen enlarging.
+The blood is frequently “shunted” around the liver to return to the heart by smaller collateral vessels, which may become enlarged.
+In the stomach and esophagus, these engorged blood vessels are termed “varices” and are at increased risk of bleeding, which is another major complication of cirrhosis.

 Diagnosing Cirrhosis

-Cirrhosis is diagnosed by a variety of measures including laboratory tests, imaging studies (CT or ultrasound), physical examination and a liver biopsy.
-A liver biopsy is performed by passing a needle through the skin to take a sample of tissue such as laparoscopy, which uses a camera inserted through a tiny incision in the abdominal wall.
+Cirrhosis is diagnosed by a variety of measures, including laboratory tests, physical exam, imaging studies (ultrasound, CT scan, or MRI), and, in some cases, a liver biopsy.
+The standard approach for liver biopsy is performed by passing a very thin needle directly through the skin and body wall and into the liver to take a sample of tissue.
+In patients who have high bleeding risk, a transjugular approach is favored, where a thin needle catheter is passed into a vein to reach the liver.

 Treatments

-Good nutrition is key to the management of advanced cirrhosis.
-Diets which include “easy to digest” forms of protein, such as legumes, poultry and fish, are important as is a low-sodium diet in patients with edema or ascites, the buildup of fluid in the legs or abdomen.
+Good nutrition is key to managing advanced cirrhosis.
+Diets which include “easy to digest” forms of protein, such as legumes, poultry, and fish, are important, as is a low-sodium diet in patients with edema or ascites, the buildup of fluid in the legs or abdomen.

-General measures recommended in patients with cirrhosis should include vaccination for hepatitis A and B and influenza, as any of these diseases, if acquired, can result in significant sickness and death.
-Patients should be advised against eating raw seafood and should question their physician when taking any prescription or non-prescription medication (e.g., acetaminophen).
+General measures recommended in patients with cirrhosis should include vaccination for hepatitis A, B, and annual influenza, as any of these diseases, if acquired, can result in significant sickness and death.
+Patients should be advised against eating raw seafood and should question their physician when taking any prescription or non-prescription medication (e.g., acetaminophen or supplements).

 Medications may be given to control the symptoms of cirrhosis, such as itching.
-Edema and ascites are treated by low-sodium diets and diuretics, which increase urine, to remove excess fluid and prevent edema from recurring.
+Edema and ascites are treated by low-sodium diets and water pills called diuretics, which increase urine output to remove excess fluid and prevent edema from recurring.

 Diet and drug therapies can help improve the altered mental function that cirrhosis can cause.
 For instance, decreasing ‘difficult to digest’ dietary protein, such as red meat, results in less toxin formation in the digestive tract.
-Laxatives may be given to help absorb toxins and speed their removal from the intestines.
+Laxatives may be given to help decrease the absorption of toxins and speed up their removal from the intestines.

 Learn more about Hepatology (Liver Disease) at The Oregon Clinic